tgirke/systemPipeRdata/README.md

     + [Rmd](https://raw.githubusercontent.com/tgirke/systemPipeRdata/master/inst/extdata/workflows/riboseq/systemPipeRIBOseq.Rmd)

 #### Installation
-Please install _systemPipeR_ along with its dependencies from Bioconductor (devel branch) and _systemPipeRdata_ from this GitHub repository as shown below.
+Please install _systemPipeRdata_ from this GitHub repository as shown below.
+This package provides the data and `Rmd` files for the tutorial.
-_systemPipeRdata_ has not many dependencies but provides the data and `Rmd` tutorials.
-However, the parent package _systemPipeR_ has many dependencies defined in its `DESCRIPTION` file.
+This parent package _systemPipeR_ is a dependency and should install along with all its own dependencies.
+If it doesn't then please also run the last `biocLite` install command given below.

 ```s
 source("http://bioconductor.org/biocLite.R")